WomenInTechCincinnati/flutter-starter-app/README.md

 Where to find your terminal - along the bottom of the IDE you should see some tabs and one should be terminal.
 If it's not there, you can also add it by going View -> Tool Window -> Terminal.

 PS - you may need to open a project to make the full IDE open.
-AS is still an IDE so you can open something as simple as txt file and be good to go.
+AS is still an IDE so you can open something as simple as a txt file and be good to go.

 ### Step Four - Actual Flutter things
 Now we can jump back to the start of the installation guide.